catid/video_stabilizer/README.md

 One thing that is worse is that I haven't managed to get a UKF working to estimate the camera intentional motion so there's a large amount of black pull-in artifacts that can be improved further.

-I also haven't implemented the divergence check that was described in the blog post, which seems like a good idea to add at some point.

 ## Setup